-McColl would have accepted CMAL's contract concern – Daily Business
+McColl: 'I would have accepted CMAL's contract concerns' – Daily Business

 'Brown signed deal'

-McColl would have accepted CMAL’s contract concern
+McColl: ‘I would have accepted CMAL’s contract concerns’

 Jim McColl, the former owner of Ferguson Marine, today said that if he had known about ferry operator CMAL’s objections to the company securing the contract for two vessels he would not have taken it on.

-Mr McColl said Audit Scotland had provided answers to questions he had been asking for five years and said it was Keith Brown who signed the deal.
+Mr McColl said Audit Scotland had provided answers to questions he had been asking for five years and stated that it was his belief that it was SNP deputy leader Keith Brown who signed the deal for the ferries.

 Audit Scotland last week said CMAL, the state-owned operator, had advised the government not to award the contract to the Clyde yard.